Eno789/Eno789/README.md

 # <div align="center">Hello!
 I'm Eno789</div>

-- ⚡ I was responsible for developing the backend and server with python, golang at Enov YATA.
+- ⚡ I was responsible for developing the backend and server with python, golang

 - 🌱 I’m currently learning React with TS and Golang